capmeth/acid/docsite/docs/docsite/styling.md

 Let's first discuss how CSS gets applied to the site.

 ACID uses Svelte components under the hood, and by default most of the CSS is scoped to these components.
 But this CSS does not actually live in the component source files.
 It lives in one or more "theme files" which get chopped up and the CSS divvied out to the components in the build process.
-A theme file can have both scoped and global CSS for a docsite.
+A theme file can have both component scoped and global CSS for a docsite.

-Now, while everything in a theme file is valid CSS, the processing of it is slightly different.
+Although everything in a theme file is technically valid CSS, the initial processing of it is slightly different.

 Top-level ID-only selectors are used to define CSS that will be injected directly into components.
 Anything that is not a valid top-level ID-only selector is treated as normal, global CSS.